-Uganda now has more than 5 years of experience with REC-QI (and its precursor project in Masaka district) in 9 districts so far.
-REC-QI focuses on strengthening the capacities of managers, HWs, and communities to apply QI concepts and practices, including the development of feasible local solutions to problems, within the context of national REC strategy implementation.
-This approach shows promise in resolving many of the shortcomings noted in the Comprehensive EPI Evaluation of 2015.
-Some of the challenges noted in the Evaluation, which REC-QI specifically addresses, include: the lack of reliable target population data for carrying out micro-planning and performance tracking at lower levels; inadequate monitoring at all levels; inadequate supportive supervision to lower levels; and limited use of data for informing programmatic action.12 REC-QI also highlights the important role of VHTs as well as of non-traditional stakeholders in improving RI services.
+Uganda now has more than five years of experience with REC-QI (and its precursor project in Masaka District) in nine districts.
+REC-QI focuses on strengthening the capacities of managers, health workers, and communities to apply QI concepts and practices, including the development of local solutions to problems, within the context of national REC strategy implementation.
+This approach promises to resolve many of the shortcomings noted in the comprehensive EPI evaluation of 2015.
+Some of the challenges noted in the evaluation that REC-QI specifically addresses include the lack of reliable target population data for microplanning and performance tracking at lower levels; inadequate monitoring at all levels; inadequate supportive supervision of lower levels; and limited use of data for informing programmatic action.
+REC-QI also highlights the important role of VHTs as well as of non-traditional stakeholders in improving RI services.

-In sum, adding QI to REC offers an iterative improvement approach for building an immunization system strong enough to sustain high-coverage RI.
+In sum, adding QI to REC offers an iterative improvement approach for building an immunization system strong enough to sustain high-coverage routine immunization.
 REC-QI also has the potential to be applied to improvements in other areas of health service delivery, such as maternal, newborn, and child health.
-Over the next 3 years, MCSP and the Bill & Melinda Gates Foundation-funded SS4RI will continue to learn about the adaptability and sustainability of the REC-QI approach on a much larger scale and plan to update the guide with new lessons and guidance.
+Over the next three years, MCSP and the Bill & Melinda Gates Foundation-funded SS4RI will continue to study the adaptability and sustainability of the REC-QI approach on a much larger scale and plan to update this guide with new lessons and information.

-12Uganda Comprehensive EPI, Surveillance, Immunization Financing Review and Post Introduction Evaluation of Pneumococcal Vaccine 23 Feb-6 Mar 2015.
+10 Uganda Comprehensive EPI, Surveillance, Immunization Financing Review and Post Introduction Evaluation of Pneumococcal Vaccine 23 Feb-6 Mar 2015.
 Executive Summary, Recommendations and Road Map.
 2015.